 While all the street art designs are worth discussing, the enormity of the Mural at the Mill (343 N. Santa Fe Ave.) by Guido van Helten begs visitors for a closer look.
 The Australian muralist’s work wraps around all sides.

 There is a buzz of creative momentum in Salina’s downtown.
 You can feel it as you shop, eat, and admire the area’s art scene.
-I recommend spending the day exploring it like a local.
+I recommend spending the day exploring it as a local would.

 Opened in its original location in 2015, the cafe won Best Atmosphere for two years running by Restaurant Guru.
 You’ll love the casual, comfy ambiance of the café, which reminded me of The Perk in the TV show Friends.
 Trending music plays in the background as patrons sit at tables sipping coffee and bent over laptops.
 Paired-up friends chat about the day’s happenings.